 I have not touched my Project Life 2014 album since Valentine's.
 I'm trying not to think about it.
 Instead, I am celebrating the fact that I commenced work on Adeline's Project Life baby album.

 This is a project I have been procrastinating one for more than a year.
-You might remember when I dropped my hard drive and it crashed in December 2012 and I lost all the photos from Adeline’s precious little life.
+You might remember when I dropped my hard drive and it crashed in December 2012 and I lost all the photos from Adeline's precious little life.
 Thankfully Gillware recovered them and I decided it was TIME to get going.
-I used the Project Life baby core kit (girl edition ) for this project.
+I used the Project Life baby core kit (girl edition) for this project.

 Why the baby core kit?

 So far I have gotten through her first three months.
 I still have A LOT of journaling to do, but getting those pictures printed and in pages is such a wonderful feeling!
-I have looked through the album probably a dozen times since Saturday.
+I have looked through her baby album probably a dozen times since Saturday.
 It is just so lovely.
 I love Project Life!

 I'm only sharing the first few spreads today.
 Another day I might do a video sharing more of the album.